UltraCart/rest_api_v2_sdk_java/README.md

   - chargeback_write: Allows you to write chargeback information.
   - checkout_read: Allows you to read checkout information.
   - checkout_write: Allows you to write checkout information.
+  - configuration_read: Allows you to read configuration information.
+  - configuration_write: Allows you to write configuration information.
   - coupon_read: Allows you to read coupon information.
   - coupon_write: Allows you to write coupon information.
   - customer_read: Allows you to read customer information.